gsoft-inc/terraform-azurerm-naming/README.md

 }
 ```

-This results into something like this:
+This example would result into something like this:

+- `organization-project-production-example-35xvzaq251lja` (resource group)
+  - `org0proj0prod0example035` (storage account)

+## License

+Copyright © 2019, GSoft inc. This code is licensed under the Apache License, Version 2.0.
+You may obtain a copy of this license at https://github.com/gsoft-inc/gsoft-license/blob/master/LICENSE.